 Here at Bluemont Vineyard, we’re excited to kick off our Farm to Table Fridays this week — with special fare showcasing fresh meats and produce from our area’s best local farms!

-Friday, June 2nd we’ll be featuring all natural beef from nearby Audley Farm.
-Stop in for our special flank steak wrap while supplies last!
+Friday, July 7th we’ll be featuring all natural beef from nearby Audley Farm.
+Stop in for our beef & vegetable skewers!

 Meantime, here’s a little background on this historic plantation…